What is all this RAPTURE Talk?

 2) next 62 weeks (434 years) from rebuilding of Jerusalem to coming of Messiah, and Messiah 'cut off', crucified.
 The timing of this was precise.

 3) between the 69th week and the 70th week, Jerusalem was destroyed by Roman armies, 70 AD, and has been dominated by Gentiles.
 To this day, Israel is bullied by the nations.
 During this time frame, the Church, not a building but a body comprised of believing Jews and Gentiles, (all born again believers, true Christians, indwellt by the Holy Spirit), is being built, Luke 19:11-27, Acts 15: 14-18.
-This Church age, the time frame that the Old Testament prophets did not see, is a parenthesis, if you will, which once it ends with the Rapture, will be followed by God once again resuming His plan and purpose for Israel, in
+This Church age, the time frame that the Old Testament prophets did not see, is a parenthesis, if you will, which once it ends with the Rapture,

 4) the 70th week (the final seven years), which is called the Tribulation (and the final 3 1/2 years thereof are called the Great Tribulation, or the time of Jacob's trouble.)